 One of the most serious consequences of a fall is a hip fracture.
 There are approximately 20,000 hip fractures in Australia every year.
 A hip fracture is a devastating injury for an older person and for many results in pain and lasting disability which directly impacts on the ability to live independently.
 For some a hip fracture can result in a move to residential care or death.

 Preventing falls and effectively managing fall related injury is a key research and health priority.
-The Falls, Balance and Injury Research Centre (FBIRC) was established in 2014 and brings together complimentary research of three senior research groups at NeuRA led by Professor Stephen Lord, Professor Jacqueline Close and Dr Kim Delbaere addressing fall and fall injury prevention and management.
+The Falls, Balance and Injury Research Centre (FBIRC) was established in 2014 and brings together complimentary research of three senior research groups at NeuRA led by Professor Stephen Lord (Centre Director), Professor Jacqueline Close (Clinical Director) and A/Prof Kim Delbaere (Director, Innovation and Translation) addressing fall and fall injury prevention and management.

 The overarching aims of the FBIRC involve: